 These principles may seem simple, but they are the difference between a successful and productive team and one that’s overwhelmed and stumbling to complete their project on-time and on-budget.
 Don’t let remote work become yet another factor that contributes to the stress of project delivery.

 Arm your team with the proper tools and solutions so they’ll be able to produce quality results without feeling overworked, out of touch or behind.

 By implementing these best practices while working remotely, teams will feel empowered to work even more efficiently and effectively when they eventually do return to an office setting.
-The right, tailor-made project delivery tool will even help increase returns and de-risk project delivery without increasing overhead.
+The right, purpose-built project delivery tool will even help increase returns and de-risk project delivery without increasing overhead.